linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 6 Regulation/Chapter 25 Basel I Basel II and Solvency II.md

 1 2.
 5 \times 1 0 0 \times 0.
 6 \times (0.
 0 3 4 - 0.
 0 0 1) \times 1.
 5 9 = 3 9.
 3

-$$ or  $39.3 million.
-This compares with$ 100 million under Basel I and $50 million under the standardized approach of Basel II.
-(See Examples 25.1 and 25.5 where a $100 million corporate loan is part of the portfolio.)
+$$ or  \$39.3 million.
+This compares with\$ 100 million under Basel I and \$50 million under the standardized approach of Basel II.
+(See Examples 25.1 and 25.5 where a \$100 million corporate loan is part of the portfolio.)

 # 25.8.6 Retail Exposures